-Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard construction.
+Ceilings Visually inspected from floor level Cennigs Visually inspected from floor level.
+The ceilings are of lath and plaster and plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plasterboard construction.
+The internal walls are of plastered masonry, lath and plaster and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with fitted floor coverings throughout.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring is of suspended timber construction with partial floor coverings throughout.
+Internal initiation and hitch on fittings Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc., are of timber construction.
+The internal doors, skirtings etc are of timber construction.
 The kitchen is fitted with base and wall mounted units and worktop surfaces.
-Chimney breasts and fireplaces Vigually inequated Chilling breasts and meplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 All original fireplaces have been sealed.
+All original ineplaces have been sealed.
 Internal decorations Visually inspected.
 Internal decorative finishes are mostly painted.
-Cellars NOT APPLICABLE 1
+Cellars Not applicable.
+T. Control of the Con